 We also get the latest ‘on dit’, meaning ‘one says’ in French, but rumour or gossip in English, about what is happening in the area.
 Recently it was about the moving of the WW1 memorial from by the busy road to outside the Mayors office, a major expense for the village, but it was felt a good one.
 Of course, there is always the weather to talk about, which in a farming and wine making community is actually quite important.
 It can affect the quality and quantity of food after all.
 And that is another topic all together.

 Your Own Apero

 If you would like to organise your own Apero, we can offer some wonderfully French and unique items from our shop.
 Okay, yes, blatant sales pitch.
 However, in my defence, as we sell many French aperitif and hors d’oeuvres related items in affect you are buying something doubly appropriate for your own French Apero.

-If you would like to read more of our findings about life in France, from stereotypes and misconceptions to asking is French life better, from a glimpse of lingerie to a look at French markets, you can find all our tales in our French Findings.
+If you would like to read more of our findings about life in France, from stereotypes and misconceptions to asking is French life better or a look at French markets, you can find all our tales in our French Findings.